liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/03-repository-types.markdown

 #### Synchronizing Repository Users [](id=synchronizing-repository-users)

-External repository integration requires you to have a @product_name@ user that uses the same screen name and password an external repository user.
+External repository integration requires you to have a @product@ user that uses the same screen name and password an external repository user.
 For details on adding and managing users, refer to [User Mangement](/discover/portal/-/knowledge_base/7-0/user-management).
-Make sure to sign in to @product_name@ as this user whenever you're accessing the external repository from it.
+Make sure to sign in to @product@ as this user whenever you're accessing the external repository from it.

 Next, we'll explain how to access a CMIS Repository using the AtomPub protocol.

 ### Using a CMIS Repository with AtomPub [](id=using-a-cmis-repository-with-atompub)

-@product_name@ can access external repositories that support the CMIS 1.0 standard using the Atom Publishing Protocol (AtomPub).
+@product@ can access external repositories that support the CMIS 1.0 standard using the Atom Publishing Protocol (AtomPub).
 It's the easiest protocol to specify for communicating with CMIS repositories.